edhamma/saints/saints.rst

 Another variation on meditation instruction is to indulge in daydreams.
-After the mind becomes calm and concentrated from doing a little practice, images in the mind may become dear and colorful.
+After the mind becomes calm and concentrated from doing a little practice, images in the mind may become clear and colorful.
 It is pleasant for the mind to wander into pleasurable daydreams.
 Daydreams occur naturally from time to time in the practice, but they should not be cultivated.